Apply for permission to view records

 The access restriction rules are set out in the Danish Archives Act, and their purpose is to safeguard sensitive personal and confidential information.

-Not sure if you need to apply for permission to view certain archival records?
+Not sure if you need to apply for permission to view certain records?
 Start by ordering the material to the reading room.
 If you need to apply for permission to view the material, you will be notified by e-mail.

 If you wish to apply for permission to view records, you must send us a written application.